One common insurance plan that Singaporeans have is the endowment savings plan.

 The non-guaranteed portion in an endowment is what it says.
 Non-guaranteed.

-The insurance company may choose to cut bonuses if needed when market conditions is extremely bad (but the guaranteed part still stays).
+The insurance company may choose to cut bonuses if needed when market conditions is extremely bad.

 But they do have a certain amount of bonus that they strive to give year on year.